 Qualitative analysis: Qualitative analysis of risk deals with the probability of risk to occur and the impact of risk after the occurrence.

-Quantitative risk analysis: As the name suggests, quantitative risk analysis deals with the numerical figures that estimate the risk’s occurrence and its impact on the overall project.
+Quantitative risk analysis: As the name suggests, quantitative risk analysis deals with the numerical figures that estimate the risk’s occurrence and impact on the overall project.

 Risk monitoring: This process continues till the end of the project as it monitors every risk and identifies the potential new risks.
 It monitors the risks and response plans which are devised for addressing the risk.